 Each branch runs its own series of evening talks for members to enjoy.
 With close links to partner wildlife and environmental organisations, such as the BTO, RSPB and SNH, our members have the opportunity to hear some of Scotland’s top ornithologists and conservationists speak.
 Presentations by leading wildlife artists and photographers also feature in the winter talks programme, which generally runs from October – April annually.
 Please note that most branches ask for a small donation from attendees to help cover the cost of refreshments and venue hire.

-* Please note that due to ongoing restrictions from Covid-19, talks are being organised on an ad-hoc basis and updates are available on the individual branch pages.
+* Please note that due to ongoing restrictions from Covid-19, talks are being held online using Zoom and updates are available on the individual branch pages.
 Below is a copy of our Winter 2019-20 programme for interest - please note that it is not current. *

 A number of branches organise a programme of outings for members to enjoy.
 These are a great opportunity to connect with like-minded individuals whilst bettering your bird ID skills.
 There’ll always be someone on hand to help with the trickier aspects of field identification.